Find advice and answers from our support team fast or get in touch

 Knowing unrelieved trading loss is used to calculate amount of surrenderable loss

-The corporation tax bill needs to be paid within 9 months and 1 day from the end of accounting period to which it relates.
+The corporation tax bill needs to be paid by you within 9 months and 1 day from the end of an accounting period to which it relates.

 Currently, corporation tax rate is 19%.